GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 Queue names can be found at `GET /config/server/tasks/ HTTP/1.0`

-Additionally, to scope the user use `maxStartForTaskForUserForQueue`
+Additionally, to scope the user use `maxStartForTaskForUserForQueue` or `softMaxStartForTaskForUserForQueue`

 ```
   [quota "*"]
     maxStartForTaskForUserForQueue = 20 uploadpack userA SSH-Interactive-Worker
+    softMaxStartForTaskForUserForQueue = 10 uploadpack userA SSH-Interactive-Worker
     maxStartForTaskForUserForQueue = 10 uploadpack userB SSH-Batch-Worker
+    softMaxStartForTaskForUserForQueue = 5 uploadpack userB SSH-Batch-Worker
 ```

+Here `userA` is parked past 20 concurrent interactive uploadpacks, and may only exceed 10 while at least one thread would remain idle.
+Both keys apply solely to the named user, task group and queue; every other user is unaffected.

 or to make it applicable for every user: